 - Disability in Judaism, Christianity, and Islam: Sacred Texts, Historical Traditions, and Social Analysis.
 Coedited with Michael J. Stoltzfus.
 Palgrave Macmillan, 2011

-- Schumm is the 2014 president of the Southeast Commission for the Study of Religion (SECSOR), the southeast regional branch of the American Academy of Religion.
+- Schumm served as the Chair of the Southeastern Commission for the Study of Religion (SECSOR) in 2015 and the President of the American Academy of Religion branch of SECSOR in 2014.

-- Schumm was the recipient of the 2013 Hollins University Herta Freitag Faculty Legacy Award.
+- She received the Hollins University Herta Freitag Faculty Legacy Award in 2013.

 - Schumm’s current research focuses on the intersections between religious studies and disability studies.
 She is working on two forthcoming books in this area.